Vishh277/a-new-repository/README.md

 - A Binary Classification Problem
 - Parameters that suit Binary Classification are taken - Layers, Activation Functions, Loss Functions, Optimizers, and Evaluation Metrics.
 - Hyperparameter tuning has been done to differentiate the Performance before and after.

+**MULTI-CLASS CLASSIFICATION USING MULTI-LAYER PERCEPTRON ON MNIST DATASET**
+- A Traditional Multi-Layer Perceptron Approach on Image classification dataset.
+- Multi-class classification with 10 possible outcomes (0-9)
+- Data is from Keras Dataset
+- Model is built based on Multi-class classification Approach.
+- Given a moderate number of Epochs with more trainable parameters.